Joshua-Stewart1/MazeExplorerRobot/README.md

 # Maze Explorer

-A simple algorithm that allows a robot to find a path through a maze and then return the path it found
+A simple algorithm that allows a robot to find a path through a maze and then return the path it found.